Walking Whisky and Wildlife

-Day 1 (Sunday): Travel to Islay - We will depart Edinburgh at 08.30am (Glasgow pick-up 10am) and head off to Kennecraig on the Mull of Kintyre with some short sightseeing stops en-route.
+Day 1 (Sunday): Travel to Islay - We will depart Edinburgh at 08.00am (Glasgow pick-up 10am) and head off to Kennecraig on the Mull of Kintyre with some short sightseeing stops en-route, if time allows.
 Highlights include Loch Lomond, Arrochar and the Loch Fyne Oyster Bar.
 Mid afternoon arrival on Islay should allow time for a short beach walk before dinner.

 Day 2 (Monday): Islay - Starting at the Bunnahabhain distillery, we walk out to northern tip of Islay with its sheltered sandy beach, cliffs and sea-worn arches returning along a rough coastal path to the distillery where we have time for a tour and tasting.

 10km, 6 miles, minimal ascent but with rough ground in parts.

 Day 3 (Tuesday): Jura - After a short ferry ride over to Jura, we can spend the day walking across the island amongst the rocky Paps of Jura hills before a tour and tasting at the Jura Distillery before returning to the accommodation on Islay.